dubongen/dubongen.github.io/projects/project-2.md

 In Professor Ravi's class he taught us the use of C and C++ and he gave us homeworks and projects so we can become proficient in the language and a better commputer programmer.

 This project had its various difficulties with getting your code to work.
 I believe with the first project which was designing an address book so that you are able to add someone's address and delete it.
-The hardest part for me with that specific project was releasing the allocated memory from the heap and the importance of releasing the heap is so that you won't have a memory leakwhich could lead your computer to run slow.
+The hardest part for me with that specific project was releasing the allocated memory from the heap and the importance of releasing the heap is so that you won't have a memory leak, which could lead your computer to run slow.
+Now coding in C was pretty hard to do, but thankfully with converting this project into C++ it was a little more bearable and I had less problems I had to deal with compared to my first one.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+This project helped me gain experience with C and C++, also the fact that we had to convert our project from one language to another posed another obstacle that I was able to overcome.

+Sample Code

+    temp = (struct record *)  malloc(sizeof(struct record));

+    temp->accountno = accountno;

+    strcpy(temp->name, name);
+    strcpy(temp->address, address);

+    temp->next = NULL;

+    if (start == NULL)
+    {

+        *start = temp;

+    }